arufa-research/polar/README.md

 ### Installation from master.
 The master branch corresponds to the latest version.

-To use  `polar` on your system, follow steps below:
+To use  `polar` on your system, follow the steps below:

 ```bash
 git clone https://github.com/arufa-research/polar.git
 cd polar